Bergen County, New Jersey · K–6 · In Formation

 If you have read this page and something in you has shifted — if this reads as urgent rather than interesting, as obvious rather than novel — you are who this is for.

 Geography is not the constraint.
 Families who would move, who would build around this, who already understand in their bones why the K–6 years are everything — those are the families we are looking for.
 We are not taking applications.
 We are not having conversations.
-We are finding the hundred families who recognize what this is without needing to be persuaded.
+We are finding the families who understand, in their bones, that how a child's earliest years are formed is the most sacred and consequential decision of their lives — and who refuse to settle for less.

 No school exists yet.
 No commitments are implied.
 This form asks one question: do you recognize this?